 - Set up a day for lawn contests.
 Encourage each team to come up with costumes from what they brought with them.
 Classic games like a egg relays, 3-legged races, potato sack races, wheelbarrow races, baton races, are all fun for the young and the young-at-heart.
 Each day a different family member can host the game and assemble the equipment.

 - Hold a watermelon seed spitting contest down on the beach.
 Self-explanatory!
 Bring a trash bag to haul the rinds off the beach to the trash.

 - A water balloon fight is always a crazy time!
 Divide the group up into two teams and let the host set the rules.
 Each group is given a couple of bags of unfilled water balloons and fills the balloons for their own team.
 When everyone has a couple hundred balloons, it’s time for the game!

-Here are a few ideas to keep your kids entertained instead of watching TV.
+Here are a few ideas to keep your young ones entertained instead of watching TV.

-- Create a game room for kids and plan to stock with board games, cards, and other activities to keep kids busy.
+- Create a game room for kids and plan to stock it with board games, cards, and other activities to keep them busy.

 - Tie dyed t-shirts are always a hit.
 If you’re the host, assign this craft to a creative relative to carry out.

 - Movie night at Jubilee Suites is simple when you rent the kitchen and great room.
 Pile the whole family into the sitting area and pop in a family-friendly movie or a video of highlights from your last family reunion.